 Growing cotton uses substantial amounts of pesticides and insecticides and is linked to farmer suicides

-Cotton’s reliance upon pesticide use has a significant social impact too.
-Particularly since most of the world’s cotton is grown in developing countries where environmental laws are lax, and harmful chemicals such as DDT are commonly used despite being banned in the EU and US.
+Plant’s reliance upon pesticide use has a significant social impact too.
+Most of the world’s cotton is grown in developing countries where environmental laws are lax.
+Consequently harmful chemicals such as DDT are commonly used despite being banned in the EU and US.
 Furthermore, crops are often cultivated by the rural poor who aren’t provided with protective clothing when working with harmful pesticides and fertilisers.
 Fatalities are not uncommon, and TWHO estimates that approximately 3 million annual pesticide poisonings worldwide (resulting in 20,000 deaths) can be attributed to the cotton industry.
-Cotton’s vulnerability to pests also means that the cost of pesticides puts a great pressure on cotton farmers and has been strongly linked to farmer suicide rates.
+Plant’s vulnerability to pests also means that the cost of pesticides puts a great pressure on cotton farmers and has been strongly linked to farmer suicide rates.
 It is thought that a farmer in India commits suicide every 30 minutes as a result of pesticide debt.

 Forced labour is not uncommon in plant’s cultivation

 Forced labour and child labour are also common in this natural fibre’s production.
 This is most common in Uzbekistan, where the government forces teachers, public servants, and school children as young as ten to harvest the crop in order to meet quota requirements.